 Whatever you want to gain from starting a business, there's never been a better time to be an entrepreneur.
 It's easier than ever to get things going quickly and inexpensively.
 And today's opportunities for entrepreneurship allow you to maintain a sense of stability in your personal life while trying out some of your business ideas.

-Here are two ideas to give you the courage to get started now.
-Read all five ideas on Yahoo Finance.
+Here are five ideas to give you the courage to get started now.

 1. Don't wait to start until you're sure you'll succeed.